Laid-Back Camp (2021 soundtrack)

-Laid-Back Camp Season 2 Original Soundtrack is the soundtrack album of C-Station's Laid-Back Camp (2021).
+Laid-Back Camp: Season 2 – Original Soundtrack is the soundtrack album of C-Station's Laid-Back Camp (season 2, 2021).
 It was published in Japan by Mages on March 31, 2021.

 Background

 Akiyuki Tateyama served as the composer for the second season of Laid-Back Camp.
 He revealed that the soundtracks with tilde in the title were created through film scoring.
 For the soundtracks used in the Izu camping episodes, Tateyama incorporated South American folklore music, particularly from the Andes region, with the help of specialist musicians who played folk instruments such as quena and charango.

 For the soundtracks used during the scenes between Rin Shima and her grandfather, Tateyama composed them with the inclusion of bassoon at the end of production when most of the soundtracks had been written.
 He cited the film Cinema Paradiso (1988) as the influence in composing those soundtracks.
 For Nadeshiko Kagamihara's theme, he used Royal piano to match her "bright and sparkling" personality.
 Her two soundtracks ("Nadeshiko" and "Nadeshiko's Thoughts") were built around the four musical notes (do, mi, so, do).